kijanawoodard/Blog/src/BlogEngine.Site/Content/Blog/why-enums-suck.md

   Name: "Kijana Woodard"
   When: "2013-09-27 20:20:18.000"
 - Email: "diogo.filipe.acastro@gmail.com"
   Message: "<p>Definitely!
 That's a good lesson to take from this.
-I also agree with you when you say that enums are good for identification. \"LogLevel\" is a classical example.</p>"
+I also agree with you when you say that enums are good for identification.
+"LogLevel" is a classical example.</p>"
   Name: "Diogo Castro"
   When: "2013-09-29 21:36:28.000"
 - Email: "willmotil@live.com"